solent-eng/solent/README.md

 * Nearcast: an in-process mechanism backbone.

-* Gruel: general-purpose bidirection asynchronous network protocol (TCP).
+* Gruel: general-purpose bidirection asynchronous network protocol.
+(Nasdaq publish a spec for a protocol called SOUP.
+Somebody who knew about SOUP would hopefully judge Gruel to be a predictable evolution.)

 * Term: general-purpose textual console (currently offers pygame and curses consoles)